 Libertarianism is a philosophy centered on liberty.
 People that believe in these philosophies are known as libertarians, and libertarians believe in political freedom and freedom of choice.
-Libertarians believe that a person should be able to use their own judgement when it comes to the choices in their own life.
-In other words, a person would be able to make their own choices without interference by the government.
+Libertarians believe that a person should be able to use their judgment when it comes to choices in their own life.
+In other words, a person would be able to make their own choices without government interference.

 Throughout the world, some nations show signs of libertarianism.
 For example, in many nations around the world, marijuana has been legalized or at least decriminalized.
 However, there are no true libertarian countries.
 The nations that have legalized marijuana, for example, may have very high taxes or laws that restrict other activities, such as prostitution.

 Since there are no true libertarian countries, but several countries have libertarian ideals.
 The United States has the Libertarian Party (LP), which has the slogan "Minimum government, maximum freedom."
 Because U.S. states have control over many of their own laws and regulations, some states are considered more libertarian than others.
 The most libertarian U.S. states are Florida, New Hampshire, and Indiana.
 One such nation is England.
 After leaving the European Union, the nation no longer has a higher government than its own federal government.
 England no longer has to pay taxes and tariffs imposed by the EU, but other regulations, such as drugs, are illegal.
 Several nations do not impose income taxes on its citizens.
 This includes Andorra, which has no income tax for individuals or companies, and Monaco, known as a "tax haven" for its lack of income tax.